 If you’ve reached the end of this article and you’re still wondering which filter to buy, I recommend the Clearly Filtered for the following reasons:

-- It removes more than ten times the number of contaminants than Brita, while still retaining water’s healthy minerals.
+- It reduces more than ten times the number of contaminants than Brita, while still retaining water’s healthy minerals.

 - It comes in a single size that most people will find easiest to pour from and most suitable for countertop storing.

-- It’s pretty fast for a gravity filter, even with such thorough contaminant removal.
+- It’s pretty fast for a gravity filter, even with such thorough contaminant reduction.

 Clearly Filtered Water Pitcher